wenjgong/musicmotion/README.md

 ./confusion_matrix.py Get the confusion matrix of the experimental results.\
 ./draw_video.py Generate the music video.

-## Multimedia Demo
+## An exemplar multimedia demo
-Here is an exemplar video of a dancing avatar with background music recommended using the proposed method.
+Here is an exemplar video of a dancing avatar rendered using blender accompanied by background music recommended using the proposed method.
 The dancing motion sequences are originally from the ``Cha-cha'' category of MusicToDance dataset.

 <video src= https://user-images.githubusercontent.com/47975404/153193475-0b8803f6-8c34-4ba0-b3c4-d855240eddea.mp4 width=180/>